CURENT/dime/docs/source/api/python.md

 ```
 DimeClient.send(name, varargin)
 ```
+Send a "send" command to the server.

-Sends one or more variables to the specified group.
+Sends one or more variables from the mapping of this instance to all clients in a specified group.

 > **Parameters:**
 >> **name:** ***string***